MissConstruction/MissConstruction/README.md

 ˏˋ°•*⁀➷ABOUT MEEE!!!

    They / Them !!

+T + F / J + M

+- Ted / Mariel, i love you like a swan loves it's partner <3.

 ALWAYS feel free to interact or c+h me!! ^w^ i don't bite at all!! i'm glad to interact with anyone, though i have social anxiety